 Learn More About Thimbles

-As I approach my 100th thimble topic, this is a look back over the topics which I began in 2002.
+This is a look back over the topics which began in 2002.
 The first one was on Francesca character head thimbles, which were so popular that year.

 Sterling silver thimbles were created primarily by four British makers between 1870 and World War II: James Fenton, Henry Griffith, Charles Horner and James Swann.
 Their thimbles were meant for sewing and were available from jewellers and haberdashers.
 Modern collectors would source their antique thimbles thru the Thimble Society of London, owned by Bridget McConnel (1981-2009).